ajsmith607/memills/content/family-of-edward-hallock-mills/bcc/cleaning-day-photo.md

 {{% fig "bcc/cleaning-day-photo/conant-all" "350" /%}}
 </div>

-Each set of identities corroborates and expands upon the other, while there are also interesting conflicts.
-Most obvious is the fact that "Mrs. Dr. Lockwood" *is* Mittie Lockwood.
-And of course, even the corroborated identities are not guaranteed to be correct.
-So, though the probability of Emily Mills being in this photo is very small, it is still non-zero.

 The Lounsbery photograph that was scanned for the Church Handbook had the identifications written on the reverse side.

 {{% fig "bcc/cleaning-day-photo/lounsbery-back3" "800" /%}}